cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events-python.md

 this repo.
 If not, the system Python installation or the standard one downloaded should be fine.

 For this Cloud Function, the only dependecy library we will need is the GCP BigQuery library, called `google-cloud-bigquery`.
-Go ahead and add it to the `requirements.txt` file.
-We then install the dependency by running `pyhton3 -m pip install -r requirements.txt`.
+Go ahead and create the `requirements.txt` file and add `google-cloud-bigquery` to it.
+We then install the dependency by running `python3 -m pip install -r requirements.txt`.

 ### Rigging the project for Cloud Functions